Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Introduction

-In this work, we depart from the asymptotic security assumption and provide a finite-size composable proof of the security of discrete-alphabet CV-QKD\ protocols.
+In this work, we depart from the asymptotic security assumption and study the finite-size composable security of discrete-alphabet CV-QKD\ protocols.
 However, this extension comes with the price of another restriction.
 In fact, our analysis holds under the assumption of collective Gaussian attacks~\cite{collectiveG} and, in particular, collective entangling cloner attacks~\cite{virtual,Stefano_rev2} which results into a realistic thermal-loss channel between the remote parties.
 While the general arguments apply to any discrete alphabet, we focus on the case of phase-encoded coherent (or thermal) states, so that they are displaced in the phase-space to create regular constellations at fixed distance from the vacuum state.
-Our techniques combine tools from Refs.~\cite{Antony_cpe,Usenko_cpe,fnszPanos,compLeverier1,Cosmo_comp,TomaThesis,Portmann,AEP,TomaRenner}.
-The assumption of collective Gaussian attack is particularly useful for the purpose of parameter estimation, for which we follow the approach of Refs.~\cite{Antony_cpe,Usenko_cpe,fnszPanos}.
-The composable proof is then obtained by adapting some of the methods developed in Refs.~\cite{compLeverier1,Cosmo_comp} for protocols with Gaussian modulation.
+Our techniques combine tools from Refs.~\cite{Antony_cpe,Usenko_cpe,panos_thermal,compLeverier1,Cosmo_comp,TomaThesis,Portmann,AEP,TomaRenner,free_space}.
+The assumption of collective Gaussian attack is particularly useful for the purpose of parameter estimation, for which we follow the approach found in Refs.~\cite{Antony_cpe,Usenko_cpe,panos_thermal}. \PP{The composable analysis resorts to various tools as combined in the approach found in Ref.~\cite{free_space} here specified and applied to a discrete-alphabet protocol.}

-The manuscript is organized as follows.
+The paper is organized as follows.
 In Sec.~\ref{sec:Signal state exchange}, we describe the discrete-alphabet (phase-encoded) QKD protocol, for which we discuss the asymptotic security analysis.
-In Sec.~\ref{sec:CPE} , we discuss parameter estimation in the presence of finite-size effects and, in Sec.~\ref{composableSEC},\ we provide the key rate of the protocol in the composable security framework.
-Sec.~\ref{ConclusionSEC}\ is for conclusions.
+In Sec.~\ref{sec:CPE} , we discuss parameter estimation in the presence of finite-size effects and, in Sec.~\ref{composableSEC},\ we study the key rate of the protocol in the composable security framework.
+Section~\ref{ConclusionSEC}\ is for conclusions.